 The odds are in your favor to be on the shimmering and glorious side of things.
 Again, of course, barring the occasional weather event.

-Many new divers, or divers from places where “drift diving” is not the norm, occasionally express some nerves or discomfort when it comes to this practice of diving along with a steady ocean current.
+Many new divers who visit Cozumel – or at least divers from places where “drift diving” is not the norm – occasionally express some nerves or discomfort when it comes to this practice of diving along with a steady ocean current.
 And I’ve seen our local drift described as super strong or even intimidating, from time to time.

 While the currents can run a little “too” fast on occasion, that is really not what it’s like on a day-to-day basis.